 - Cost: Free to walk around the castle grounds and a small fee to enter the different museums.
 Check the Wawel Castle website here for the museum pricing.

 The Main Square (or Rynek Główny in Polish) is where most of Krakow’s hustle and bustle goes down.

 Several of Krakow’s most important landmarks surround the Main Square making it a popular spot for visitors.
 Many tourists start with a visit to the Wawel Royal Castle in the morning and then head on to explore Krakow’s Main Square in the afternoon.

-Built in the 13th century the Krakow Main Square was the epicenter of the city.
-Throughout the centuries this is where all trade, celebrations, public events (and even executions) took place.
+Built-in the 13th century the Krakow Main Square was the epicenter of the city.
+Throughout the centuries this is where all trade, celebrations, and public events took place.

-Many of the original buildings still remain now complemented by cozy cafes and adorable outdoors patios.
-Grab lunch or an ice-cold beer at one of the cafes overlooking the plaza and enjoy some people watching – there’s plenty of commotion around the square to keep you entertained for hours.
+Many of the original buildings still remain now complemented by cozy cafes and adorable outdoor patios.
+Grab lunch or an ice-cold beer at one of the cafes overlooking the plaza and enjoy some people-watching – there’s plenty of commotion around the square to keep you entertained for hours.

 The Cloth Hall is one of the most important buildings near the historical Krakow Main Square.
 This building is quite elaborate and used to serve as the meeting point for merchants to discuss business during the 15th century when Krakow was the capital city of Poland.

 Now the upper level of the Cloth Hall is used to showcase 19th-century Polish paintings and sculptures while the bottom level houses one of the largest underground museums in Europe filled with historical artifacts like pottery and coins.